mklb/fancy-project-playbook/README.md

 # The Unfair Advantage (Pre)Launch List

 This is "The Unfair Advantage (Pre)Launch List" for entrepreneurs and startups.
 Launch your product / service the right way with this list of useful links and generate hundreds of leads.
+Now including some fancy growth hacking resources, too!

 I hope it will save you some hours of research for your next launch.
 Feel free to contribute to this list.

+**Note:** The majority of these resources are free to use.
+I will mark payed resources (like some books) with this **($)** symbol.

+## Books on Growth Hacking
+Read these books before building / while planing your **digital** product

+- **($)** ["Growth Hacker Marketing: A Primer on the Future of PR, Marketing and Advertising“](http://www.amazon.de/gp/product/1591847389/ref=as_li_tl?ie=UTF8&camp=1638&creative=19454&creativeASIN=1591847389&linkCode=as2&tag=837493-21) is a perfect intruduction to growth hacking for everyone (give this book to your manager if he doesn´t understand what you want to do / what you are talking about / why growth hacking is important / why his marketing strategy is so 2008)
+- **($)** ["Hooked: How to build habit-forming Products“](http://www.amazon.de/gp/product/0241184835/ref=as_li_tl?ie=UTF8&camp=1638&creative=19454&creativeASIN=0241184835&linkCode=as2&tag=837493-21) a great book if you are building a digital product for the consumer market
+- Study "growth hacking" with this free book: http://tigertiger.co/blog/ultimate-growth-hacking-sourcebook/

 ## Before launch / while in BETA
 **Crowdsource everything!**